google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 ## How to identify JavaScript bottlenecks

-JavaScript calculations can not only trigger visual changes, they can also stall application performance all together.
+JavaScript calculations can not only trigger visual changes, they can also stall application performance altogether.
 Don't let badly-timed or long-running JavaScript interfere with users interacting with your site.